 What is Third-Hand Smoke?
 Is it Dangerous?

 Smoke smells take a long time to dissipate.
 I have bought wooden furniture, clothing, an SUV, and a couch from smokers (with months to years between these purchases) and I remember thinking at the time, this is not too bad.
 This thought probably occurred after my sense of smell had already been deadened in the smoker’s home.
 Then, I put the item in my car (or drove the SUV home) and thought, Ok, I just need to air it out well.
-Then, I got to my unscented home and realized WOW!
+Then, I got to my non-smoking home and realized WOW!
 It was bad.
 What do I need to do now?
 Throw it out?
-I had to give the couch away, but other things were salvageable.
+I gave the couch away to another smoker, but I managed to "salvage" the other things.
+That was before I knew about the dangers of third-hand smoke.

-Ozone generators: ozone is a proven way to remove smoke from surfaces.
+Ozone generators: Ozone is a proven way to remove smoke from surfaces and even within soft furnishings.
 For years, hotels and auto detailers have relied on ozone generators to remove smoke from hotel rooms and cars quickly (in a matter of hours).
 Because there are three oxygen atoms in an ozone molecule, it is unstable, and the extra oxygen molecule will break away and bind to other molecules, converting them to safer, less odorous molecules.
 In the high concentrations that are needed to remove smells, the EPA warns that ozone can cause damage to our health, plants, rubber, electrical wire coatings, fabrics, and the dyes and pigments in some artwork.
-Therefore, it’s not safe to breathe and should only be used for 2-4 hours and then the space sealed off for some time before ventilation (up to several days for maximum effect). (washingtonpost.com)
+Therefore, it’s not safe to breathe and should only be used for 2-4 hours and then the space sealed off for some time before ventilation (up to several days for maximum effect).
+(It’s tough to get rid of cigarette smells, but an ozone treatment can do it)

 To get the most effectiveness out of the ozone treatment, all surfaces in the room or car should be thoroughly cleaned first, then you can use an ozone generator like this one to finish the smoke removal in small spaces.
 The end of this video describes the safe use of the ozone generator in a car.

 Vehicles: Like couches and furniture, seat cushions don’t give up the smell very easily.
-Here is an excellent video that recommends Citrol 266 used in a specific way to remove smoke permanently from fabric (NOT for use on plastics).
+Here is an excellent video that recommends Citrol 266 used in a specific way to remove smoke permanently from fabric (but it's NOT for use on plastics).

 It’s important to realize that when the car ventilation is running, smoke can pollute the cabin air filter.
 It’s best to replace the filter with a new one.